Warning

 - KDE function uses Silverman's rule of thumb to estimate the optimal bandwidth.

-- KDE is not assuming that underlying probability density function (pdf) is normal; rather KDE is selecting $h$ which would be optimal if the pdf were normal.
+- KDE is not assuming that the underlying probability density function (PDF) is normal; rather KDE is selecting $h$ which would be optimal if the PDF was normal.

 - KDE currently supports a fixed bandwidth throughout the sample.